nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-2. Deleting a client in the Transaction List View
+2. Deleting a client in the transaction list view
    1. Prerequisites: List all transactions of a client, such as the first, using the `listt 1` command.

     1. Test case: `delete 0`<br>